 Proponents of the ‘blue ocean event’ have proposed four elements for Arctic sea ice loss triggering a jump in temperatures, which has been estimated at 0.5–1.0oC, 0.6-0.9oC, or even 1.6oC above IPCC projections.
 The main proposed driver of this warming is the ice-albedo effect, meaning that an ice-free Arctic would absorb more heat (as the Arctic Ocean will be mostly blue, as referred to in the “Blue Ocean” name).
 This in itself true, but the magnitude of global warming because of this has been exaggerated by some.

 It’s been suggested that sea ice loss in the Arctic is already having the same effect as one quarter of all the CO2 released since 1979 as a result of the ice albedo effect.
-The source of this claim calculated that the increase in RF from melting sea ice is equivalent to 25% of the warming caused by CO2 alone from 1979-2011 (equivalent to an increase in RF of ~0.2 W/m², which would lead to ~0.11oC of warming).
-However, a reply paper has disputed this calculation on the basis that the original paper didn’t take into account counteracting negative feedbacks from Arctic clouds.
-Instead, global energy balance observations and RF estimates indicate that Arctic sea ice loss has so far had a smaller global impact (+RF ~0.1 W/m², equal to +~0.05oC) relative to current overall forcing.
+The source of this number calculated that the increase in RF from melting sea ice is equivalent to 25% of the warming caused by CO2 alone from 1979 to 2011 or 2016 (equivalent to an increase in RF of ~0.2 W/m², which would lead to ~0.11oC of warming).
+Other model-based estimates and emergent constraints for this tend to be a bit lower, at around ~0.1 W/m² from 1979-2007 (equal to +~0.05oC) or 0.11-0.15 W/m² per degree of warming, although this does not include the large drops in ASSI since 2007 which likely accounts for much of the difference by 2016.
+There is also uncertainty over how much cloud feedbacks might interact with ASSI loss, with some arguing that negative cloud feedbacks elsewhere will counteract Arctic changes, while others predicting a probably negligible or maybe even a positive feedback from clouds.

 For a summer ice-free Arctic it has been claimed that temperatures would quickly go up by between 0.5oC and 1.0oC.
 These claims are linked to comments made by Peter Wadhams in his book Farewell to Ice, where he says that a summer ice-free Arctic would increase radiative forcing by 50% of total historic carbon emissions.
-Given that the RF from CO2 emissions so far is +~1.6 W/m², this would represent an RF increase of +~0.8 W/m² (about +0.42oC in the near-term).
-However, estimates in scientific papers of the global RF increase for a summer ice-free Arctic are much more modest at around +0.3 W/m², which would lead to warming of about 0.16oC.
-Wadham’s estimate for summer ice-free Arctic is actually closer to the estimate for a year-round ice-free Arctic (+RF ~0.7 W/m², or about +~0.37oC).
+Given that the RF from CO2 emissions so far is ~+1.6 W/m², this would suggest an RF increase of ~+0.8 W/m² (about +0.4oC in the near-term & ~0.6oC by 2100).
+However, estimates in peer-reviewed scientific papers of the global RF increase for a consistently summer ice-free Arctic (which becomes likely by the time global warming reaches around +2oC) are much more modest at around +0.3 W/m², which would lead to near-term warming of about 0.15oC (and ~0.25oC by 2100).
+The initial estimate for summer ice-free Arctic is actually closer to the estimate for a year-round ice-free Arctic* (+RF ~0.6 to 0.7 W/m², or about +0.35-0.55oC, assuming negligible cloud feedbacks), which isn’t expected until at least the 22nd Century.
 There’s also no evidence that the increase in radiative forcing from albedo would come as an abrupt jump rather than scaling up gradually with sea ice loss.

-Even so, this means a summer ice-free Arctic – which we would expect within the next few decades unless aggressive emissions reductions are pursued in the next decade or so – will add a further ~0.16oC to global warming earlier than originally expected, and although small this makes it that much more difficult to limit warming beyond 2oC.
+Even so, this means a summer ice-free Arctic – which we would expect within the next few decades unless aggressive emissions reductions are pursued in the next decade or so – will add ~0.15-0.2oC (of which around half has already happened) to global warming earlier than originally expected, and although small this makes it that much more difficult to limit warming beyond 2oC.
 However, this additional warming will be mostly concentrated in the Arctic and most keenly felt regionally rather than globally, contributing to the already observed “Arctic amplification” of global warming.
 The Arctic has already warmed up about twice as much as the global average, which as well as helping to melt sea ice is also affecting ice on Greenland and the permafrost and Boreal forests surrounding the Arctic Ocean:

 This amplified Arctic warming could in turn affect the Northern Polar Jet Stream, a “river” of fast-moving wind high up in the troposphere (the bottom layer of Earth’s atmosphere) which dictates much of the Northern Hemisphere’s broader weather.